How Can an Alcoholic Reduce Alcohol Craving?

 Pharmacotherapy is invaluable in helping recovering alcoholics stop drinking and stay stopped

-One of the biggest obstacles for recovering alcoholics in the first few weeks of sobriety is the constant obsession they have for alcohol.
+One of the biggest obstacles for recovering alcoholics in the first few weeks of sobriety is how to reduce alcohol craving.
 This is called craving and is one of the major factors in preventing alcohol dependents from staying away from alcohol.

 Yet it doesn't need to be like this.
 There are a number of medications licensed by the FDA that can help alcoholics get through these first few weeks of sobriety unscathed.
 Three drugs are presently approved for the treatment and control of alcohol dependence—naltrexone, disulfiram, and acamprosate.
 Please remember these medications are available by prescription only.
 Be sure to consult with a physician experienced in dealing with alcohol addiction to see if they are right for your situation.

 Licensed Medications To Reduce Alcohol Craving